slarda/harness/commands.md

 # Commands

 Harness includes an admin command line interface.
 It triggers the REST interface and can be run remotely as long as you point the CLI to the correct Harness server and have admin credentials.
+The only exception is Starting and Stoping Harness, which must be done on the machine Harness runs on.

-Harness must be running for anything but the `harness start` command to work and this is also the only command that will not work remotely.
+Harness must be running for all but the `harness start` command.
 All other commands work against the running Harness server.

 Internal to Harness are ***Engines*** that are instances of ***Templates*** made of objects like datasets and algorithms.
 All input data is validated by the engine, and must be readable by the algorithm.
 The simple basic form of workflow is; start server, add engine, input data to the engine, train (for Lambda, Kappa will auto train with each new input), query.
 See the workflow section for more detail.

-## REST Endpoints for Administration

-    PUT /engines/
-    PUT /engines/<engine-id>
-        Response: Bad REST request, engines can only be written to by POST

-    POST /engines/<engine-id>
-        Request Body: JSON for engine configuration engine.json file Response Body: description of engine-instance created.
-          Success/failure indicated in the HTTP return code
-        Action: creates or modifies an existing engine, sets up algorithm and dataset

-    DELETE /engines/<engine-id>
-        Action: removes the specified engine but none of the associated resources like dataset but may delete model(s).
-Todo: this last should be avoided but to delete models separately requires a new resource type.

-    GET /
-        Action: returns json for server params and any status or stats available.
-May include a list of engines active.

-    GET /engines/<engine-id>
-        Action: returns json for engine params and any status or stats available

-    GET /commands/list?engines
-        Request Body: none?
-        Response Body: list of ids and stats for defined engines
-        Action: gets a list and info, used for discovery of all resources known by the system.
-This command is synchronous so no need to poll for updates

-## REST Endpoints for Lambda Admin (TBD)
+## REST Endpoints for the CLI

-in addition to the commands above, Lambda style learners require not only setup but batch training.
-So some additional commands are needed:

-    POST /commands/batch-train
-        Request Body: description of which engine to train and any params Response Body: returns the command-id to poll via GET for information about command progress
-        Action: will launch batch training of an <engine-id>.
-This command is asynchronous so needs to be polled for status

-    Delete /commands/<command-id>
-        Action: attempts to kill the command by id and removes it

-    GET /commands/<command-id>
-        Response Body: response body command status for async/long-lived command
+See the [Harness REST-Spec](rest_spec.md) for all HTTP APIs.
+These are used by the CLI.

 ## The Command Line Interface

 Harness uses resource-ids to identify all objects in the system, engines and commands.
-The Engine must have a `<some-engine-json-file>` file, which contains all parameters for the engine to run including the resource-id used in as the "R" in REST as well as algorithm parameters that are specific to the Template.
-All Harness specific config is in `harness-env.sh` like DB addresses, ports for the Harness REST, etc. See [Harness Config](harness_config.md) for details.
+The Engine must have a `<some-engine-json-file>` file, which contains all parameters for Harness engine management including the resource-id used as well as algorithm parameters that are specific to the Template.
+All other Harness specific config is in `harness-env.sh` like DB addresses, ports for the Harness REST API, etc. See [Harness Config](harness_config.md) for details.

 **Things to remember:**

  - The file `<some-engine-json-file>` can be named anything and put anywhere. `harness-env.sh` contains parameter overrides and must be in `/path/to/harness/bin/harness-env.sh`.
  - The working copy of all engine parameters and input data is actually in a shared database and so until you create a new engine or modify it, the engine config is not active and event data sent to the resource-id will be rejected.
- - No command works before you start the server.
+ - No command works before you start the server except for `harness start`

 **Commands**: